umeshsati54/AD-fraud-detection/README.md

 # AD-fraud-detection

-Objective is to predict whether a user will download an app after clicking a mobile app advertisement.
+Objective is to predict whether a user will download an app after clicking a mobile app advertisement

 Download data from https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data